55 Last Minute Herbal DIY Gifts

 If using fresh spices or herbs the jar should be stored in the refrigerator rather than at room temperature to prevent botulism.
 Follow these safety instructions for making herbed oil that will be used for culinary applications from the University of Idaho

-Herb and Spice Blends
+Herb and Spice Blends for DIY Gifts

 Be creative and save money as you make your own herb and spice blends.
 In commercially prepared products, companies often skip the real spices and add flavouring instead of spice, to save money.
 Not you!